 Cleburne Marshal's Office

-Chief Robert (Rob) Severance III currently serves as both Chief of Police and City Marshal for the City of Cleburne.
+Chief Rob Severance currently serves as both Chief of Police and City Marshal for the City of Cleburne.
 The Cleburne Marshal's Office is a designated law enforcement agency with the State of Texas.
 The City Marshal and Deputies do not operate under the Municipal Civil Service provisions of Tex.
 Loc.
 Gov't Code Chapter 143.